MikeRixWolfe/Gary/docs/Plugin-development.md

 ##Overview ##

-Skybot continually scans the `plugins/` directory for new or changed .py files.
+Gary continually scans the `plugins/` directory for new or changed .py files.
 When it finds one, it runs it and examines each function to see whether it is a plugin hook.